Biman Bangladesh Airlines: 2020s

 In January 2020, Biman expressed interest in buying two more Dash-8 Q400NG short-bodied aircraft.
 This proposal is made to increase the frequency of the flights on domestic and regional routes.
 Besides, discussion is going on for taking four more Boeing 787-9 that was not taken up by Hainan Airlines and later on passed by Vistara.
 Besides, the airlines intended to buy cargo aircraft in future.
-In 2023 French President Emmanuel Macron, together with Bangladesh Prime Minister Sheikh Hasina, announced a large order of ten Airbus A350 aircraft for Biman Bangladesh Airlines during President Macron's visit to Dhaka.
-The Airbus order consists of two A350F cargo aircraft and eight A350 passenger aircraft.
-Delivery of the aircraft will be done in stages with two passenger A350 aircraft joining the Biman fleet first.

 All three Dash-8 Q400NG from the first batch of orders received by March 2021.
 Another two were ordered and will join the fleet by 2022.
 The number of Dash-8 aircraft will be six by 2022 (including one from lease).
 By adding Dash-8 Q400NG, Biman Bangladesh Airlines will stop using Boeing 737-800 planes on domestic routes.
 So Boeing 737-800 will operate on international routes only.
 Biman will also use Dash-8 aircraft on some short-range international routes.

+In May 2026, Biman signed a deal with Boeing to purchase fourteen aircraft at an estimated value of 3.7 billion US Dollars.
+Of the fourteen aircraft, eight would be Boeing 787-10, two Boeing 787-9 and four Boeing 737-8 Max.
+As the deliveries are scheduled to start from 2031, State Minister Rashiduzzaman Millat announced that they intended to dry-lease 10 aircraft by 2027.
+Furthermore, In July 2026, Biman announced that it would dry-lease three Boeing Dreamliner 787-9 by early 2027.

+Millat also announced that they had agreed to buy ten Airbus jets, consisting of four Airbus A350-900s and six A321neos.
+The deal was set to formally be signed by CEO Kaizer Sohel Ahmed on 31 Aug 2026.
+The parties are now targeting October as a potential signing window.

+Later, in September 2026, they expanded their deal with Boeing to include five extra 787-10 Dreamliners and six more 737-8 MAX jets.